 For the 2014-15 academic year, the interest rate on subsidized and unsubsidized Direct loans is 4.66%.

 What is Entrance Loan Counseling?

 The entrance loan counseling session is designed to inform students about their rights and responsibilities as a borrower, explain the importance of loan repayment, and make sure students understand the consequence of defaulting on a student loan.
-The entrance loan counseling session needs to be completed once each academic year (Fall, Spring, Summer).

 Students complete the online loan counseling through the U.S. Department of Education's Direct Loans Web site.
 Click on the Entrance and Exit Counseling option and then select "Entrance Counseling."

 How do I sign my Master Promissory Note?